Wool: Characteristics

+Composition and structure

+Wool consists mainly of keratin, with about 2–3% lipid material.
+Keratin is a structural protein also found in human hair and nails (anatomy).
+A single wool fiber consists of the cuticle, the cortex, and the medulla.
+Its keratin contains more sulfur than the fibroin of silk because it is rich in cystine.
+Disulfide bonds between cystine residues help stabilize the fibre and can be altered by heat or chemical treatment.
+A fibre has an outer cuticle of overlapping scales and an inner cortex.
+Coarse fibres may also contain a medulla.
+The arrangement of different cortical cells contributes to crimp, while the scales contribute to felting.

+Wool is usually approximately circular in cross-section.
+Fibre diameter, staple length, crimp, strength, and colour vary by breed, age, nutrition, and position on the animal.
+The appearance of a bundle of wool depends on more than just the diameter of its fibres: their number, alignment, colour, crimp, and degree of compression all matter too.
+Early optical grading was therefore better suited to comparing similarly prepared samples than to absolute measurement.
+The Lichtwaage was built around this comparative principle, pairing a transmitted-light scale with a separate mechanical indication.
+Wet wool is generally weaker than dry wool, unlike many plant fibres.
+Published values describe particular wool types and test conditions rather than a universal range.

+Crimp

-Wool's crimp refers to the strong natural wave present in each wool fiber as it is presented on the animal.
+Crimp refers to the strong natural wave present in each wool fiber.
 Wool's crimp, and to a lesser degree scales, make it easier to spin the fleece by helping the individual fibers attach, so they stay together.
 Because of the crimp, wool fabrics have greater bulk than other textiles, and they hold air, which causes the fabric to retain heat.
-Wool has a high specific thermal resistance, so it impedes heat transfer in general.
-This effect has benefited desert peoples, as Bedouins and Tuaregs use wool clothes for insulation.
+The amount of crimp corresponds to the fineness of the wool fibers.
+A fine wool like Merino may have up to 40 crimps per centimetre (100 crimps per inch), while coarser wool like karakul may have less than one (one or two crimps per inch).
+In contrast, hair has little if any scale and no crimp, and little ability to bind into yarn.
+The relative amounts of kemp to wool vary from breed to breed and make some fleeces more desirable for spinning, felting, or carding into batts for quilts or other insulating products.

+Felting

 The felting of wool occurs upon hammering or other mechanical agitation as the microscopic barbs on the surface of wool fibers hook together.
-Felting generally comes under two main areas, dry felting and wet felting.
+Felting generally falls under two main areas, dry felting and wet felting.
 Wet felting occurs when water and a lubricant (especially an alkali such as soap) are applied to the wool which is then agitated until the fibers mix and bond together.
 Temperature shock while damp or wet accentuates the felting process.
 Some natural felting can occur on the animal's back.

-Wool has several qualities that distinguish it from hair or fur: it is crimped and elastic.

-The amount of crimp corresponds to the fineness of the wool fibers.
-A fine wool like Merino may have up to 40 crimps per centimetre (100 crimps per inch), while coarser wool like karakul may have less than one (one or two crimps per inch).
-In contrast, hair has little if any scale and no crimp, and little ability to bind into yarn.
-On sheep, the hair part of the fleece is called kemp.
-The relative amounts of kemp to wool vary from breed to breed and make some fleeces more desirable for spinning, felting, or carding into batts for quilts or other insulating products, including the famous tweed cloth of Scotland.
+Absorption

 Wool fibers readily absorb moisture, but are not hollow.
 Wool can absorb almost one-third of its own weight in water.
 Wool absorbs sound like many other fabrics.
-It is generally a creamy white color, although some breeds of sheep produce natural colors, such as black, brown, silver, and random mixes.